Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/requirements/use-case-descriptions.md

 4. The user selects the 'Sign In' link to access the sign-in page, and enters in their email and password.
 5. Since the user is logging in for the first time, they are redirected to a pet selection page where they can click through a carousel of different cats and a rock.
 6. The user chooses the rock and names it.
-7. The site redirects the user to the home page of the site where they can see their pet at level 0.
+7. The site redirects the user to the home page of the site where they can see their pet at level.

 ### Use Case 2 - Signing In

 <i>As a user, I want to be able to log into an account to view my my progress and tasks.</i>